KalmGergely/webscraping_py101/README.md

-This is a demo webscraping project for a Python101 class
+This is a small demo webscraper that I made for a Python 101 class I attended.